 Josh concluded the year by raising more than £3.5M to help eradicate homelessness in Scotland, organising the world's biggest sleep-out event Sleep In The Park.
 Sir Bob Geldof, John Cleese and Liam Gallagher were just a few of the star names involved, with major media outlets covering the success of the event and Josh Littlejohn himself.

 She is currently one of the main presenters for BBC Breakfast and can be seen on the famous red sofa every week.
 It is also occasionally possible to see Naga at work at the other end of the day presenting BBC Newsnight.

 Her career as a journalist began at the Evening Standard and The Observer newspapers, and soon moved into reporting for Reuters Financial Television.
 Her love of financial matters, news and television led her to CNBC Europe where she became an Executive Producer.
 She has also worked as a Producer and Reporter for Channel 4 News, before becoming an anchor for Bloomberg Television.
 There she fronted a daily show and regularly grilled major CEOs and Central Bankers.
 In 2008 Naga moved to the BBC to front BBC2’s Working Lunch and subsequently the European Breakfast programme for BBC World News.

-Naga is also a familiar voice on BBC Radio 4, having presented Moneybox and Pick of the Week, She will soon be heard presenting an edition of the Saturday evening news and current affairs programme, PM.
+Naga is also a familiar voice on BBC Radio 4’s PM, Moneybox and Pick of the Week.

 Golf is one of Naga’s passions and she plays as much as she can – She plays off a handicap of 8.
 In 2013, Naga was crowned the winner of Celebrity Mastermind on the subject of The Ryder Cup – she answered every question correctly on her pet subject.